architecture residential anderson residence

 To take full advantage of fantastic ocean views.

-To work within restrictive CC&Rs with low height limits and a raised flood plain.
+To work within a very restrictive CC&R with low height limits and a high flood plain leaving only a small envelope in which to build.

-Early plan adapted from client's drawings, Anderson Residence, Yachats, Oregon, 1990.
+Early plan adapted from client's drawings, Anderson Residence, Yachats, Oregon, USA, 1990.

-Working drawing of final floor plan, Anderson Residence, Yachats, Oregon, 1990.
+Working drawing of final floor plan, Anderson Residence, Yachats, Oregon, USA, 1990.

 copyright d. holmes chamberlin jr architect llc